spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

          :align: center

    #.
 Double-check that the *order* of the arguments is correct: first, ``{db_url@input}``, and second, ``{db_url@output}``.
+      (You can drag and drop to reorganize them if needed.)

 #.
 From the main menu, select **File -> Save project**.